 Often the volunteer at the end of a phone is the first point of contact for a supporter, or beneficiary, so it’s important that communication is efficient.

 An omni-channel contact centre solution has been shown to improve engagement of supporters by letting them make contact with volunteers via their channel of choice (such as phone, SMS, live chat or WhatsApp).
 This includes the ability to donate easily over all these channels, ultimately encouraging donation and improving your business relationship with your supporters.

 And even where charities have limited resources, a contact centre environment means you can still provide a comprehensive, professional response to those in need.

 OneContact offers cloud contact centre solutions which aim to deliver a seamless customer experience, all accessed from a single cloud portal – OneCloud.
 With this platform, we’re able to offer a scalable service.
 Simply scale up or down when needed, from capacity to levels of automation.

 Cloud Communications Service Provider

-Working with a Cloud Communications Service Provider, such as Onecom, is crucial when choosing the technologies and applications that best suit your business requirements and the needs of your stakeholders.
+Working with a Business Cloud Solutions Provider, such as Onecom, is crucial when choosing the technologies and applications that best suit your business requirements and the needs of your stakeholders.

 A good service provider can help a non-profit organisation maximise technology investments, manage data (keeping donor/supporter information secure), reduce security risk, and ensure cyber compliance.